 managers from across the globe.

-water standards, will not flow directly into kitchen and bathroom taps;
+standards, will not flow directly into kitchen and bathroom taps; state

-form a barrier against seawater intruding on groundwater sources and
+a barrier against seawater intruding on groundwater sources and the

-the other half gradually filtering into aquifers that supply 2.3
+other half gradually filtering into aquifers that supply 2.3 million

-million people, about three-quarters of the county.
-The recycling
+people, about three-quarters of the county.
+The recycling project will

-project will produce much more potable water and at a higher quality
+produce much more potable water and at a higher quality than did the

 The Groundwater Replenishment System, as the $481 million plant here is